Rosemary Maple Pork Roast

 - Remove from oven, tent with foil and allow to rest 10 minutes before slicing.
 Serve topped with the remaining sauce.
 Serves 4-6.

-This recipes is adapted from Lauren’s Latest.
+This recipe is adapted from Lauren’s Latest.